 Online Course Guidelines

 F-1 students - Only one online (3-credit maximum) course will count toward your enrollment requirement during fall and spring semesters.
-This means you need to register in at least 9 credits of traditional, on-campus courses for undergraduate students, or 6 credits of traditional, on-campus courses for graduate students.
+E.g. You need to register in at least 9 credits of traditional, on-campus courses for undergraduate students, or 6 credits of traditional, on-campus courses for Rutgers–New Brunswick graduate students.